CoinFabrik/geppetto/README.md

 ## Tests

 In order to run the tests, execute the following command from the root folder:
+`python -m unittest`

-`python -m unittest discover tests`
+or `python -m unittest -v` for a verbose more specific output

 ## About CoinFabrik